COVID-19 PARISH UPDATES

 SACRAMENT OF RECONCILIATION

-- A solid barrier has been placed over the screen to limit air exchange between priest and penitent when confessing anonymously.
+- A solid barrier has been placed over the screen in the confessional to limit air exchange between priest and penitent when confessing anonymously.

 - An air purifier has been installed which constantly cleans the air in the confessional.
 The entire volume of air is purified approximately every 12 minutes.